 Physiotherapy is the main treatment approach for sacroiliac joint pain.
 Physiotherapists use heat and cold treatments, muscle energy techniques, deep tissue massage and myofascial release techniques to relieve the pain and joint problems.

 Patients may have lost significant functional ability after episodes of sacroiliac joint pain so need rehabilitation.
 This involves correcting obvious problems such as leg length discrepancy, strengthening muscles that have become weak and stretching muscles that are tight.
+However, these techniques have not been shown to be effective.

 Physiotherapists may then advise a long-term exercise programme in a gym or via a home programme.
+Encouraging the patient to adopt normal patterns of movement such as repeated lumbar flexion may be sufficient to help someone with sacroiliac/lumbar spine problems.

 Medical treatments include painkillers, steroid injections into the joints and even fusion surgery in rare and serious cases.
 Injections can be useful diagnostic indicators as to whether the sacro-iliac joints are the cause of pain or not.